cmluna2913/MovieRecommendation/README.md

 ratings they have given to previous movies.

 # The Data
+The data comes from the movielens data <a href='https://grouplens.org/datasets/movielens/'>
+    *here*
-The data comes from the movielens data *here*.
-I am using the smaller dataset consisting of about 100,000 ratings with 600 users.
+</a>.
+I am using the smaller dataset
+consisting of about 100,000 ratings with 600 users.
 The including information will be user ID, movie ID, tags, genres, and some timestamps.
 We will make a train set and a data set to build our model and then see how it does with information